 Quality first and foremost.
 Enjoy.

 The mares here are very few in number.
 Well bred, high quality, beautiful, functional and athletic Arabians is the requirement.
 Most times only one mare is bred per year, sometimes no mares are bred.
 Arabians, since 1965, Straight Egyptians since 1989, and have diligently done my homework.
-Rafeekah is now with the trainer, doing well under saddle, and Bahieh will soon follow as all here at the farm are/will be trained to saddle.
+Rafeekah has returned from the trainer where she was started under saddle.
+Bahieh is broodmare sound and will not be started under saddle, at least as of now.
+Her wonderful temperament, loving and trusting though spirited enabled her to have years ahead of her.

 RAFEEKAH EL FARID AND BAHIEH EL FARID

 Both these fillies, by birth, are free of SCID [severe combined immunodeficiency], LFS [lavender foal syndrome] and CA [cerebellar-abitrophy] NA/NA.
 Both their sire and dam are clear by parentage, meaning their parents were tested clear, non-carriers and thus they are clear, non-carriers.
-Both of these fillies are Straight Egyptian, Al Khamsa, and Non-Nasralla.
+Both of these fillies are Straight Egyptian, and are Asil.

 The quote has been made genetic strength does not come from only a sire line, there must be a balance which is in the genetic excellence of the mares in these two fillies pedigrees.
 There are more options when it comes to breeding choices to move on into the future for myself and anyone who purchases from this breeding program.
 Both of these individuals were purchased because they compliment in both phenotype and genotype with the Farm stallion, Navelli.
 Setting type in a breeding program is or should be paramount.
 A type which distinguishes your efforts.